Penryn (microarchitecture): Steppings using 45 nm process

 In the model 23 (cpuid 01067xh), Intel started marketing stepping with full (6 MB) and reduced (3 MB) L2 cache at the same time, and giving them identical cpuid values.
-All steppings have the new SSE4.1 instructions.
+All steppings have the newer SSE4.1 instructions.
 Stepping C1/M1 was a bug fix version of C0/M0 specifically for quad core processors and only used in those.
 Stepping E0/R0 adds two new instructions (XSAVE/XRSTOR) and replaces all earlier steppings.

 In mobile processors, stepping C0/M0 is only used in the Intel Mobile 965 Express (Santa Rosa refresh) platform, whereas stepping E0/R0 supports the later Intel Mobile 4 Express (Montevina) platform.

 Model 29 stepping A1 (cpuid 106d1h) adds an L3 cache as well as six instead of the usual two cores, which leads to an unusually large die size of 503 mm^{2}.
 As of February 2008, it has only found its way into the very high-end Xeon 7400 series (Dunnington).